Are Australia's gun laws the solution for the US?

 The event appalled and galvanised the nation, helping to push Australia to enact some of the most comprehensive firearm laws in the world.

-President Barack Obama has often pointed to Australia as an example for the US to follow.
+Former US President Barack Obama often pointed to Australia as an example for the US to follow.

 So what exactly did Australia do, how did it work, and could it work in the US?